All Episodes

 He didn't find a neck brace before the cops found him.

-If he had found a neck brace and put it on.
+If he had found a neck brace and put it on, and then, of course, he didn't know the local constabulary, and he didn't know the local coroner.

 He didn't have some things going for him.

-But that neck brace, that neck brace is very powerful visual aid for liberals who get in these kinds of accidents.
+But that neck brace, that neck brace is a very powerful visual aid for liberals who get in these kinds of accidents.

-Could have all been different.
+It could have all been different.

-Uh, ladies and gentlemen, um, it's it's a sad day.
+Ladies and gentlemen, it's a sad day.

-the Nags, who led the Nags during the fight over the nomination of Robert Bork to the U.S. Supreme Court has died at age 93.
+The great Molly Yard, the longtime liberal activist, president of the National Association of Gals, i.e. the NAGS, who led the NAGs during the fight over the nomination of Robert Bork to the U.S. Supreme Court, has died at age 93.

 How many of these do we have in there, Mike?